-Message from the Acting Cluster Dean
+Message from the Undertaking the Functions of the Cluster Dean

 Greetings, Explorers!
 It is an honour to welcome researchers to our site, the Humanities Research Cluster.
 The very foundations of University of Malaya reside in the Humanities, such that the study of literature, languages, history, religions, education, philosophy, writing, linguistics, anthropology, communication and many more, all have formed the foundations of research for generations.
 Thus, while we are a path well-travelled, we are also constantly adapting to a rapidly shifting world.
 At Humanities, researchers are indeed explorers, scaling new territories and discovering new meanings through complex and dynamic human experiences.
 The world we live in is rapidly changing, and without the studies in Humanities, we would never be able to understand those changes and subsequently prepare the society to adapt to such changes.
 As a sign of the changing times, Humanities research theme is currently on the “World without Conflict”.
 This concept reflects the dire state of the world we are currently living in, with a multitude of conflicts emerging between humans and their environments that needed more investigation and understanding in order to find the solutions to them.
 One of our flagship project currently underway is the UM Grand Challenge on the topic of “Towards a Progressive Society and the Capacity for Peace” where researchers are looking at various aspects of the human society to understand how Peace could be achieved or nurtured.
 The study of Peace is fundamentally important in recent times in the light of major human conflicts that we are experiencing around the globe.